About

-The Mindfulness Meditation Group was founded in Sarasota, Florida, and is led by Steve Lovinger, a long-time student and practitioner of meditation and Buddhist philosophy.
+The Mindfulness Meditation Group was founded in Sarasota, Florida, and is facilitated by Steve Lovinger, a long-time student and practitioner of meditation and Buddhist philosophy.
 With over 25 years of experience, Steve has studied and practiced across a range of traditions—including Tibetan, Theravāda, and secular Buddhism—drawing from each to cultivate a practical, integrative approach.
 His teaching is grounded in consistent personal practice, a deep appreciation for early Buddhist texts, and an interest in how contemplative wisdom intersects with modern understandings from psychology, biology, and philosophy.
 Through his guidance, the group explores meditation not just as a technique but as a transformative path of insight, awareness, and ethical living.
+Click here for weekly topic handouts.

 Steve Lovinger’s Philosophy